-- Real Estate and Business
+Real Estate and Construction

-- United States District Court, all Districts
+United States District Court, all Districts

-- University of San Francisco School of Law (J.D. magna cum laude, 2009)
+University of San Francisco School of Law (J.D. magna cum laude, 2009)

-- USF Law Review senior staff member
+USF Law Review senior staff member

-- John Jay College of Criminal Justice (B.A. summa cum laude, 2005)
+John Jay College of Criminal Justice (B.A. summa cum laude, 2005)

-- Sonoma County Bar Association, Education Committee
+Sonoma County Bar Association, Board of Directors and Education Committee

-- USF Women Lawyers Committee
+USF Women Lawyers Committee - Scholarship Chair

-- A Matter of Law: The Non-Violent Homosexual Advance Defense is Insufficient Evidence of Provocation (44 U.S.F.L.
+A Matter of Law: The Non-Violent Homosexual Advance Defense is Insufficient Evidence of Provocation (44 U.S.F.L.
 Rev. 155).